wesnoth/constitution/Project-Constitution.md

 Notwithstanding this, if at least two active developers or one Maintainer expressly request this action of them, the Project Manager shall have the last say on any decision related to Wesnoth's development.
 For the purpose of the preceding statement, the Project Manager is not counted as an active developer, but Wesnoth.org Staff Members are.

 > **Rationale:** Ultimately, the Project Manager must have the last word in any situations where the Development Team does not reach a natural consensus.
-Without this provision it's perfectly possible for the game's development to completely stall forever.
+Without this provision it would be possible for the game's development to completely stall forever.

 **Article 16.** The Project Manager may call for new Project Manager elections as per Article 12 at any time should they deem it necessary, without forfeiting their right to being re-elected.